apollographql/router/NEXT_CHANGELOG.md

 ### Environment variable expansion prefixing ([#1759](https://github.com/apollographql/router/issues/1759))

-The environment variable: `APOLLO_ROUTER_CONFIG_ENV_PREFIX` can be used to prefix environment variable lookups during configuration expansion.
-This feature is undocumented and unsupported and may change at any time.
+The environment variable `APOLLO_ROUTER_CONFIG_ENV_PREFIX` can be used to prefix environment variable lookups during configuration expansion.
+This feature is undocumented and unsupported and may change at any time.  **We do not recommend using this.**

 For example: